 Morton hired Frank when he started, “to remove small obstacles from the path,” as he put it.
 In other words, if some farmer owned the land that was in the way, and he didn’t want to sell, Frank and his gang of killers would eliminate him.
 In fact, Harmonica is seeking revenge against Frank because Frank killed Harmonica’s brother a long time ago, presumably for just that reason.

 And that would make perfectly good sense were it not for a little thing called “eminent domain.”
 The railroad companies never had to worry about recalcitrant farmers because the government simply bought the land from the farmers whether they liked it or not and then awarded it to the railroad companies.
 The United States marshals would have taken care of any farmers who refused to sell, so Frank’s services would never have been needed.
 So, for the sake of this movie, we have to pretend that the government did not use eminent domain to provide the railroad companies with huge grants of land.

 But even if we go along with this notion that the railroad companies sometimes had to use force to secure the land they needed, the plot still does not make sense.
-Early in the movie, Brett McBain (Frank Wolff) and his family are killed by Frank because McBain owned the land the railroad wanted.
-But it turns out there is Jill (Claudia Cardinale), McBain’s widow, who now owns the land and with whom Frank must contend.
+Early in the movie, Brett McBain and his family are killed by Frank because McBain owned the land that Morton wanted.
+But it turns out that Jill is McBain’s widow, who now owns the land and with whom Morton must contend.
 In addition, there is a further complication.
 It seems that McBain signed a contract giving him or his heirs the right to own a station and enough land for a town, provided that the station is built by the time the railroad tracks reach McBain’s property.